umianta/Run-LLM-Model-Locally/README.md

 You may want to run a large language model locally on your machine for many reasons.
 I engaged in this endeavor to gain a deeper understanding of Large Language Models (LLMs), exploring how to fine-tune and train them.

 I experimented with Small LLMs and Retrieval-Augmented Generation (RAG) chain that operates locally on my machine, leveraging the computing power of the CPU.

+In the architecture of this Chatbot design, you have the flexibility to input any website URL along with a question, and the system will provide an answer.
+The initial phase involves downloading the content of the web page, transforming it into a vector using the Mistral Embedding model, and subsequently storing it in the Chroma Vector DB.
+The same process is applied to questions, converting them into embeddings.
+A semantic search is then conducted in the Chroma Vector DB, and the context along with the question is passed to the Mistral Large Language Model (LLM).
+Mistral LLM, in turn, generates well-formatted responses, which are displayed on the Chatbot UI.

 The essential components I incorporated to construct and execute the LLMs model and RAG chain locally include:

 1. Ollama Python library: Employed for local model execution.
 2. Gradio Python library: Utilized for creating a chatbot interface.